jazracherif/audacity_sdcnd/CarND-Behavioral-Cloning-P3/writeup_template.md

 My final model is inspired from the MNIST example model in https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py

 I started up by resizing the input into a 64x64 image.
 I then normalize each picture to have the input centered at 0 and between -0.5 and 0.5.
-I then have a convolution layer with 5 kernels of size 3x3, followed by another with MAxPooing.
+I then have a convolution layer with 5 kernels of size 3x3, followed by another with MaxPooling.
 The output is then flattened and run thorugh a fully conntected layer of size 50, followed by another dense layer with output of 1, but no activation.

 I applied dropout of 0.25 on the 2nd convolutional layer and a dropout of 0.5 on the first fully connected layer.